 Intro to Literary/Critical Studies I

 This class serves as an introduction to reading and writing about literary texts and critical theory, with a concentration on composition, critical analysis, and research.
 Students are requires to write essays based on the critical analysis of texts across a range of genres.
 Emphasis is placed on using writing as an extension of the thought and creative process, and as a tool that can be integrated across academic and artistic disciplines.
 There will be a focus on mastering the elements of the thesis-centered essay and developing research skills.
-Students who earn a C or above will register for HMS-103A in the semester immediately following the one in which they took HMS-101A.
-Students who earn a C- or below will register for HMS-101A again in the semester immediately following the one in which they immediately took it.
-Students must earn a C or better in order to graduate.
-This course is a prerequisite to all other SLAS courses.
+Students who earn a C or above will register for HMS-201A in semester 4.
+Students who earn a C- or below will register for HMS-101A again in semester 3.
+Students must earn a C or better in order to pass this course.

 Intro to Literary/Critical Studies II